App-Comer/Appcomer1.0/README.md

 ## Render different locations
 ## Stylize UI
 ## Share through social media

-##T his is our thesis project as Front-End Specialist, thank you Hola</code> for making this boot-camp possible.
+##  This is our thesis project as Front-End Specialist, thank you Hola</code> for making this boot-camp possible.

 ## FrontEnd Team: